-Atlantic salmons study Areas (IAS) by session - Sélune Observatory
+Atlantic salmons study Areas (Ponctual Abundance Sampling PAS) by session - Sélune Observatory

-The opening of the dams will have a significant impact on the Atlantic salmon populations swimming up the Sélune River and its tributaries.
-Restoring the river's ecological continuity will modify population flows, allowing atlantic salmons to migrate further upstream and downstream of the dams.
-The atlantic salmons population is monitored at a network of stations covering the entire Sélune basin, using an abundance index carried out every 2 years.
+The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune and its tributaries.
+Restoring the river's ecological continuity will alter population flows by allowing Atlantic salmon to migrate further upstream and downstream of the dams.
+The Atlantic salmon population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which was carried out every two years before 2021 and annually since then.

 Field campaigns comply with the fishing protocol developed by INRAE and OFB.
 The aim of this method is to estimate the abundance of juvenile Atlantic salmon (Salmo salar) at a station (or sector).
 This protocol targets juveniles of the year (aged 0+) whose abundance reflects the renewal of generations within the population (or recruitment) and survival after the embryonic development phases under gravel and the first months of life in the open environment.
-Field campaigns are carried out by INRAE and the Fédération de la Manche et d'Ille-et-Vilaine pour la Pêche et la Protection du Milieu Aquatique (FDAPPMA35).
+Field campaigns are carried out by INRAE and the Manche d'Ille-et-Vilaine Federation for Fishing and the Protection of the Aquatic Environment (FDAPPMA50 and FDAPPMA35).

 Simple